Invis1ble/scrollbox/README.md

 Normally you don't need to change this templates, but you can if you want.

-### Events

-Scrollbox triggers a several events during lifecycle.

-#### reachleft.scrollbox

-Triggered when scrolling reach the left boundary of the content.
-Respects `distanceToReach.x` option.

-#### reachright.scrollbox

-Triggered when scrolling reach the right boundary of the content.
-Respects `distanceToReach.x` option.

-#### reachtop.scrollbox

-Triggered when scrolling reach the top boundary of the content.
-Respects `distanceToReach.y` option.

-#### reachbottom.scrollbox

-Triggered when scrolling reach the bottom boundary of the content.
-Respects `distanceToReach.y` option.

 ### Methods

 You can call some methods of the plugin.